zainmirza24/zainmirza24/README.md

 Hello there 👋

-I'm data enthusiast with a formal statistics and business analytics background and roughly 3 years of work experience, I enjoy helping make better decisions with the proper tools to generate business application insights.
+I'm a data enthusiast with a formal statistics and business analytics background and roughly 3 years of work experience, I enjoy helping make better decisions with the proper tools to generate business application insights.

 ## About Me: